Our Services

 Helpful Resources

-Nighttime tachycardia, or a racing heart at rest above 100 bpm with palpitations or chest discomfort, can stem from sleep aids, stress, or underlying rhythm disorders.
-These episodes may disrupt restorative sleep and signal conditions that require prompt evaluation.
+Nighttime tachycardia — a resting heart rate above 100 bpm accompanied by palpitations or chest discomfort during sleep — can be triggered by sleep aids, stress, anxiety, caffeine, or underlying heart rhythm disorders like atrial fibrillation or SVT.
+Left unaddressed, these episodes disrupt restorative sleep and may signal cardiovascular conditions that require prompt medical evaluation.

-See below for complete information on warning signs, diagnostic tests, and safer sleep strategies that could impact your next steps in care.
+Below, you'll find complete information on warning signs, recommended diagnostic tests, and safer sleep strategies to guide your next steps in care.

 Many people turn to sleep aids for better rest.
 However, some of these medications and supplements can affect your heart rhythm: